All Products

 Authentication Type

-ApsaraVideo Live streaming domains support only Authentication Type A to protect resources on the origin server.
+ApsaraVideo Live only supports Authentication Type A to protect your origin resources.

 Note